Skip to content

 1. WHEN do we re-render?
 Answered by signals: an effect() re-runs whenever any signal it read during its last run changes. mount() wraps effect() so that re-renders happen automatically when the JSX you return depends on a signal that changes.

 2. HOW do we re-render?
-Answered by kerf’s diff: render JSX to a SafeHtml (which is a string for static content and a structured tree where lists or list-containing parents appear), then walk the live DOM in lock-step.
-Static surrounds go through a general-purpose tree-diff (src/diff.ts); list contents go through a keyed reconciler (each(...)’s side of mount) that operates directly on live children — no parse-the-whole-list step.
-Element identity is preserved wherever the diff matches by key (id, data-key) or position.
+Answered by kerf’s morph: render JSX to a SafeHtml (which is a string for static content and a structured tree where lists or list-containing parents appear), then walk the live DOM in lock-step.
+Static surrounds go through a general-purpose tree-morph (src/morph.ts, also exported as morph() for one-shot consumer use); list contents go through a keyed reconciler (each(...)’s side of mount) that operates directly on live children — no parse-the-whole-list step.
+Element identity is preserved wherever the morph matches by key (id, data-key) or position.

 Everything else is detail.